alexandros-alexakis/customer-support-agent/README.md

 ## Overview

 This project documents the design and implementation of an AI-powered customer support agent built using Claude AI (Anthropic).
-The agent is designed for Tier 1 gaming customer support operations, specifically targeting common player issues in mobile/PC strategy games.
+The agent is designed for Tier 1 gaming customer support operations, targeting common player issues in mobile/PC strategy games.

 The goal is to reduce agent handling time on repetitive tickets, improve response consistency across multilingual teams, and create a scalable onboarding resource for new support agents.

 ---

 ## Problem Statement

 Customer support teams in gaming handle high volumes of repetitive Tier 1 tickets: payment issues, account access, in-game bugs, and general game mechanic questions.
 New agents require significant ramp-up time, and response quality varies across team members and languages.

 An AI agent that handles or assists with Tier 1 queries can:
 - Reduce average handling time (AHT)